oracle/node-oracledb/doc/api.md

 ### <a name="sodarequirements"></a> 26.1 Node-oracledb SODA Requirements

-SODA is available to Node.js applications when the node-oracledb driver uses Oracle client 18.3 libraries and connects to Oracle Database 18.1 or higher.
+SODA is available to Node.js applications when the node-oracledb driver uses Oracle Database client 18.3 libraries and connects to Oracle Database 18.1 or higher.

 To execute SODA operations, Oracle Database users require the SODA_APP